thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 The *mqtt sparkplug in* node makes it possible to subscribe to sparkplug b mqtt topics.
 The node is very simular to the default node-red *mqtt in* node, but it will decode the sparkplug/protobuf messages and deliver them in json.

 ## mqtt sparkplug out
-The *mqtt sparkplug in* node makes it possible to publich sparkplug b mqtt messages.
+The *mqtt sparkplug in* node makes it possible to publish sparkplug b mqtt messages.
 The node is very simular to the default node-red *mqtt out* node, but it will encode the sparkplug/protobuf payload before sending message.

 # Installation
 npm install node-red-contrib-mqtt-sparkplug-plus